adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 ### Creating Job Specification

-This is similar to above job YAML, we're representing the `my-job.yaml` to its respective go struct
+This is similar to the above job YAML, we're representing the `my-job.yaml` to its respective Go struct.

 `k8sutil/job-spec.go`